Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/IoTHubs/readme.md

     b.
 For **Node.js**, it is in the `SendCloudToDeviceMessage.js` file unless you named the file something else.

-2. Use the "**Complete coffeeclient Connection String**" from above for the value of the `connectionString` variable.
+2. Use the "**coffeeclient Connection String**" from above for the value of the `connectionString` variable.

     - For **.NET**: